MystenLabs/sui/sdk/typescript/src/experimental/README.md

+> *WARNING* This part of the SDK contains experimental APIs for dapps.
+> It is not exported with SDK by default and should be used with caution.

 # Move BCS

 This library implements [Binary Canonical Serialization (BCS)](https://github.com/diem/bcs) in JavaScript, making BCS available in both Browser and NodeJS environments.